Pension transfers - DB to DC

 There's an additional complication when transferring benefits which have:

-- an entitlement to more than 25% tax free cash under 'scheme-specific tax free lump sum' protection or
+- an entitlement to more than 25% tax-free cash under 'scheme-specific tax-free lump sum' protection or

-- a protected low pension age below age 55.
+- a protected low pension age

-- A DB to DC transfer is a 'block transfer' if two (or more) members of a DB scheme transfer to the same receiving scheme at the same time.
-The transfer must represent the members' total rights under the transferring scheme (including any DC rights) and can't be split across more than one receiving scheme.
+The transfer must represent the members' total rights under the transferring scheme and can't be split across more than one receiving scheme.

-Our guides 'Scheme specific tax free cash' and 'Pension age' give more information on these protections.
+Our guides Scheme-specific tax-free cash protection and Pension age give more information on these protections.

-Individuals who had registered enhanced or any of the fixed protections by 15 March 2023 (and not invalidated it before 6 April 2023) will now be able to freely transfer their pension benefits without fear of breaking this protection.
-Despite the removal of LTA tax, the protection will still be relevant when calculating tax free cash rights.
+- Registered by 15 March 2023 - if protection was registered by 15 March 2023 (and not invalidated it before 6 April 2023) these individuals are able to freely transfer their pension benefits without fear of breaking this protection.

 Issued by a member of abrdn group, which comprises abrdn plc and its subsidiaries.